Beef Roasting Joint

-Our classic roasting joint, naturally lean and full of rich, beefy flavour.
+Our classic Beef Roasting Joint is naturally lean and full of rich flavour.
 We choose tender topside or silverside for these joints, rolling and tying them with a cap of flavoursome fat to keep the meat moist as it cooks.
 Delicious served pink, with Yorkshire puddings and a dollop of fiery horseradish sauce.
 See below for advice on what size joint you need, and how to roast it.

 How much do you need?